doomwithdon/stalkerhek/README.md

-This fork of the original StalkerHek includes authetication using Device IDs when username and password are not provided.
+This fork of the original StalkerHek allows connecting with no autentication or authetication using Device IDs when username and password are not provided.

 # Stalkerhek